element-hq/element-ios/README.rst

 Build instructions
 ==================

-Before opening the Vector Xcode workspace, you need to build it with the CocoaPods command::
+Before opening the Riot Xcode workspace, you need to build it with the CocoaPods command::

-        $ cd Vector
+        $ cd Riot
         $ pod install

-This will load all dependencies for the Vector source code, including MatrixKit and MatrixSDK.
+This will load all dependencies for the Riot source code, including MatrixKit and MatrixSDK.
 You will need an recent and updated (``pod update``) install of CocoaPods.

-Then, open ``Vector.xcworkspace`` with Xcode
+Then, open ``Riot.xcworkspace`` with Xcode

-        $ open Vector.xcworkspace
+        $ open Riot.xcworkspace

 Developing
 ==========